 An everyday example of feedback loops that machine learning is already powering is the predictive text feature of our smartphones.

 When you first get a new device, you may fumble with the touchpad, having to teach it the names of your friends or colleagues, school and other acronyms you use all the time… but, over time, you notice your phone generating phrases, terms, or names you often use in relation to the other words you’re typing.

 Safe to say, machine learning presents an extraordinary opportunity for every industry and most industries have already adopted new machine learning powered technologies.

-Now that you understand a bit more about ML, tune in for Part II to discover all the ways machine learning will transform higher education enrolment over the next 5-10 years with Kira Talent leading the charge.
+Now that you understand a bit more about machine learning, jump to Part II to discover all the ways machine learning will transform higher education over the next 5-10 years.